Another work in progress; any thoughts/feedback

 by increasing eNOS/nitric oxide and nNOS/hydrogen peroxide, while lowering NOX2/superoxide

-and inducing superoxide dismutase (SOD) 131.
+and inducing superoxide dismutase 145.

 And in a similar mouse model exercise induced aortic catalase activity and